French Scholarships, Bursaries and Awards

-The L’Association des collèges et universités de la francophonie canadienne (ACUFC) is offering 25 merit scholarships of $5000 to students currently enrolled in a French language immersion school who plan on pursuing university studies in French at a participating ACUFC member university, including Collège Educacentre, Simon Fraser University, the University of British Columbia, and the University of Victoria.
-For more information, please visit the ACUFC website: http://www.acufc.ca/index.php/bourses-fls
+L’Association des collèges et universités de la francophonie canadienne (ACUFC) is offering dozens of $3,000 scholarships to students who enrol in a French-language program at an ACUFC member university, including Collège Educacentre, Simon Fraser University, the University of British Columbia, and the University of Victoria.
+For more information, please visit the ACUFC website: https://acufc.ca/boursesfls/

 Explore is a five-week intensive language-learning course.
 Students can take the course in the spring or summer.
 Participants in Explore receive a $2,200 bursary (taxable income) that covers tuition fees for the course, instructional materials, meals, and accommodation.
 The educational institution receives the bursary directly.